SymfonyCasts/lemon-squeezy/sfcasts/list-orders.md

 Start by opening `src/Store/LemonSqueezyApi.php`.
 Add a new method - `public function listOrders()` - and return an `array`.
 This function will fetch the orders from LemonSqueezy's API.
-If we head over to LemonSqueezy's docs, under "List all orders", we can see that we need to use a `GET` request to the `/orders` endpoint.
+If we head over to the LemonSqueezy docs, under "List all orders", we can see that we need to use a `GET` request to the `/orders` endpoint.